Pandemic Orders and industry requirements are regularly updated

 - taking those views into account

-Where workers are represented by an HSR, the consultation must involve the HSR.
+Where employees are represented by an HSR, the consultation must involve the HSR.

 Consultation with individual employees may be required to identify whether having the vaccine is appropriate for them, according to the public health advice and their individual circumstances.